 Photo by: Interpretive Guide Mike Gere Photography

-Frontiers North Adventures also offers a Northern Lights and Winter Nights Adventure that departs from Winnipeg, where most northern lights viewing happens from their oh-so-cozy Aurora Lounge, which is situated away from town on the other side of the frozen Churchill River, far from any light pollution.
+Frontiers North Adventures also offers a Northern Lights and Winter Nights Adventure that departs from Winnipeg, where most northern lights viewing happens from their oh-so-cozy Thanadelthur Lounge, which is situated away from town on the other side of the frozen Churchill River, far from any light pollution.
 Added to the itinerary in 2019 is a visit to Dan's Diner, a mobile Tundra Buggy dining hall hidden in the wilderness and under the northern lights, where guests enjoy a world-class meal prepared by Canadian Chef Jared Fossen that features regional and local fare.

 From the Aurora Pod and Aurora Dome